-SFC (Ret) David Hack was raised in rural Kentucky and later in Louisville, Kentucky.
+SFC David D Hack was raised in rural Sunfish, Kentucky.
+Later, he moved to Louisville, Kentucky.
 David Hack joined the U.S. Coast Guard in 1957 at the age of 17 and served four years.
 In 1964, he enlisted in the Army, volunteering for Ranger Training.
 He processed through the recruiter in Phoenix, AZ and then Fort Ord, CA, to the Ranger Department at Fort Benning, GA, fully believing he was on track for Ranger School training.
 Based on his prior service in the Coast Guard, he was immediately assigned to serve as a Harbor Craft Boatswain at the Ranger Department’s camp at Eglin Air Force Base, FL.
-Sarge was a Ranger Instructor (now known as a Ranger Trainer) teaching small boats at the U.S. Army Ranger School: 6th Ranger Training Battalion.
+He was a Ranger Instructor, now known as a Ranger Trainer.
+Taught small boats at the U.S. Army Ranger School: 6th Ranger Training Battalion.

-SFC Hack later joined the 1st Infantry Division and was serving as a sergeant with the Big Red One in Lai Khe, Vietnam, in 1968, when he was awarded the Purple Heart for combat injuries that ultimately ended his military career.
-He actually suffered injuries on two occasions, taking shrapnel to the leg, arm, face, back and side.
+SFC David D Hack later joined the 1st Infantry Division.
+He served as a sergeant with the Big Red One in Lai Khe, Vietnam.
+He suffered injuries on two occasions, taking shrapnel to the leg, arm, face, back and side.
 The injuries caused him to spent a full year in a U.S. Army hospital in Fort Knox and was three years on medical hold.
+His combat injuries ultimately ended his military career.

-The Department of the Army asked SFC Hack to be a recruiter, and he was assigned the Akron, Cuyahoga Falls, and Tallmadge, Ohio area.
+The Department of the Army asked SFC Hack to be a recruiter.
+His assignment was the Akron, Cuyahoga Falls, and Tallmadge, Ohio area.